 EAR 2.0

 Following the well-received EAR 1.0 pilot, the Enhancing Assessment Review (EAR) process has now been scaled-up and rolled out across Years 2 and 3 of all undergraduate programmes in the School of Biological Sciences (EAR2.0).
-The project team are taking a holistic view of assessment and making recommendations to improve assessment and feedback in time for the 2025-26 academic year.
+The project team is taking a holistic view of assessment and making recommendations to improve assessment and feedback in time for the 2025-26 academic year.